 Even with an agreed naming convention, situations like in figure 2 are common.
 If you manage to catch a mess before it gets too big, you might be able to organise the files by talking to your team and figuring out what the files should be called.
 But that’s not always possible, and a big mess might need a lot of time to sort out.

 One suggestion is to create a ‘backlog’.
 Move the mess into a separate space dedicated to your backlog.
 Then, if you haven’t already got a system in place, set up your DDS as if you were starting from scratch.
-Any new documents and data can go into the new clean structure and names following the agreed convention.
+Any new documents and data can go into the new clean structure with names following the agreed convention.
 Doing this means that your backlog doesn’t hold up new work, and you can spend a bit of time each day or week sorting it out.
 Ideally, you will eventually get through your backlog and have it all fully organised into your main system.

 Data Storage Models